nabaxo/janq/README.md

-# vibullshit - Quake-Style Terminal Manager for KDE Wayland
+# Gouake - Quake-Style Terminal Manager for KDE Wayland

 A standalone Go tool to manage a terminal window (like WezTerm) as a quake-style dropdown terminal on KDE Plasma Wayland.